 Being a childcare provider is extremely rewarding, yet a very demanding job.
 In order to provide your child the best possible care, I must remain in good physical and emotional health.
 Please understand that having a few holidays and taking vacation time each year are necessary for me to avoid burning out from working long hours.
 My vacation days are listed with Holiday closings.

 REVISIONS: Please be aware there will be revisions to policies each January and when deemed necessary by me.
-I may also have to increase fees due up to 5% yearly due to Cost of living expenses.
+I may have to increase fees up to 2.5% yearly due to Cost of living expenses.
 This will be done in January if needed and will only apply to new incoming families (or if your contract hours/days change) in order to reflect increases in operating costs.

 You will given 30 days notification of any policy changes unless it is because of a state or federal mandate that occurs immediately.